-Ours is a law firm that assists clients with guardianships in Long Island.
+We assist clients with guardianships on Long Island.
 Through our years of practice, we have found that our client’s most common goals in obtaining a Long Island guardianship are either (1) to prevent financial abuse of an elderly or ill relative or (2) to carry out a court-imposed guardianship.

 Guardianship to Prevent Financial Abuse

 Anyone who has an elderly or ill relative can appreciate how their loved one’s day-to-day lives require round-the-clock supervision and care.
 You have no choice but to rely on home aids or other family members.
 Although most caretakers have the relative’s best interests in mind, there is no reason to fully trust them with being appropriate it comes to dealing with the elderly or ill person’s finances.